The characteristics of the dens

 forests relatively with open space, allowing visibility for 10 to 20m.
 Spite of all expectations, the natal and maternal den were constantly exposed to disturbances by man and were placed on a ground more or less dangerous.
 The two types of burrows clearly differ.
 While cubs were better hidden in the natal dens, which in most cases not having an open structure, maternal dens were open but were surrounded by hiding places.
 May differ in terms of positioning, so that the dens from Jura Mountains are located at lower altitude, on flat ground, in addition they were located at a longer distance by settlements and borders of woods and close to roads, unlike the dens located in the Alps.

 Dens are selected to provide good camouflage, while camouflage seems to be not so important in native den, where over two thirds of the maternal dens, the degree of camouflage was high.
 This may be explained by the fact that, in the maternal dens the cubs are in constant motion, providing a hiding in the natural landscape is very important.
 On the other hand, the color itself does not seem to be important, most of them are brown.
-While the maternal dens have the same brightness inside and in front of them, the native are in most of the cases darker.
-However, the differences between the two types of burrows are not significant, but there are certain trends.
-Brightness differences were associated with forest structure, the more open forest, the more dens are dark inside.

 To recognize the potential danger in advance, the mother should be based on the visibility provided by a terrace in front of the den.
 More than half of the dens have such a place of rest, especially the native ones, where three-quarters of them have a terrace.
 In high areas, both types of holes provides visibility of 5m and the visibility from the lower areas is 20m (23m in native dens and 19m in maternal dens).